Tagged: Volstead Act

-In France, the specific incrimination as to the head of state (the president, endorsed with significant executive powers) was punished with 1 year imprisonment until 2000, when the law was changed and only a fine remained, before the law was eventually repealed in 2013 as I said in iv.
-The irony is that now the president is treated like other public officials and the penalty can be 6 months imprisonment, so between 2000 and 2013 the president was less “protected” than he is today… and the 2013 repeal was not even a progress in the sense of more freedom of speech!
+In France, the specific incrimination as to the head of state (the President, endorsed with significant executive powers) was punished with one year’s imprisonment until 2000, when the law was changed and only a fine remained, before the law was eventually repealed in 2013 as I said in iv.
+The irony is that now the President is treated like other public officials and the penalty can be six months’ imprisonment, so between 2000 and 2013 the president was less “protected” than he is today and the repeal of 2013 was not even a progress of freedom of speech, quite the contrary.

-In Italy, “impinging on the honour or prestige of the president is punishable with one to five years in jail.”
-But the Italian president has more symbolic than executive power, so the incrimination is not as political a tool as it is in France, where the president is the person who actually governs (in most situations).
+In Italy, “impinging on the honour or prestige of the President is punishable with one to five years in jail.”
+The Italian President has more symbolic than executive power, so the incrimination is not as political a tool as it is in France, where the President is the person who actually governs (in most situations).

-These lèse-majesté laws are not the relevant issue in fact, one should look at libel law and how it protects public officials (like presidents when they are an executive power, as in France, U.S., and Iraq under Saddam Hussein) compared to other persons.
-Because then these officials who are heads of state are political actors, so political criticism can be prosecuted as libel and political freedoms gagged.
+In fact, these lèse-majesté laws are not the most relevant issue; one should look at libel law and how it protects public officials (like Presidents when they are a real executive power, as in France, U.S., and Iraq under Saddam Hussein) compared to other persons.
+Because then officials who are heads of state are political actors, so political criticism can be prosecuted as libel and political freedoms gagged.

-Regarding other countries, in Morocco, it’s 1-5 years imprisonment; in Brunei, up to 3 years.
-No major difference with the above, as you can see. – In comparison, in Thailand it’s 3 to 15 years imprisonment (and in Cambodia since 2018, 1 to 5 years).
+Regarding other countries, in Morocco, it’s from one to five years’ imprisonment; in Brunei, up to three years.
+No major difference with the above, as you can see. – In comparison, in Thailand it’s from three to fifteen years’ imprisonment (and in Cambodia since 2018, from one to five years).
 In all these countries the monarch is a real executive power (no matter what the Constitution says in the last two).